 Participants in clinical trials may help others by contributing to medical research.

-All clinical trials have guidelines about who can participate which are based on factors such as age, gender, type of disease, etc. These factors are used to identify appropriate participants for each trial and keep them safe, and also help ensure that questions being studied can be adequately answered.
-Some research studies seek participants with illnesses or conditions to be studied in the clinical trial, while others need healthy participants.
+All clinical trials have guidelines about who can participate that are based on requirements such as age and type of disease.
+These requirements are used to identify appropriate participants for each trial and help to ensure that questions being studied can be adequately answered.
+Some clinical trials seek participants with illnesses or conditions to be studied in the clinical trial, while others need healthy participants.

 Avanir conducts clinical trials in a variety of therapeutic areas.
-If you would like more information about Avanir's clinical trials, please visit the NIH website.
+If you would like more information about Avanir’s clinical trials, please visit the clinical trials website.